-This is a trick that you see used throughout South Asian cuisine where lime juice is sometimes used to balance heat.
-Examples include Vietnamese Nước chấm, wherein an acidic ingredient is combined with bird’s eye chilis to make a dipping sauce.
-Acidic ingredients that can work in chili range include lime or tomato juice.
+This is a trick that you see used throughout South Asian cuisine, where lime juice is sometimes used to balance the heat.
+Examples include Vietnamese Nước chấm, wherein an acidic ingredient is combined with bird’s eye chilies to make a dipping sauce.
+Acidic ingredients that can work in chili include lime or tomato juice.
 Vinegar can work as well.

 Nut or seed butter